Does the Accreditation Council for Education in Nutrition and Dietetics (ACEND®) allow programs to assess and grant credit for prior learning?

 In accordance with college and university policies, academic programs have always had the prerogative of granting credit for prior learning through assessment of previously taken coursework or experience.
 Programs are encouraged to individualize didactic and supervised practice experience taking into account prior coursework and experiential learning.

 Does ACEND® need to approve the program's process for granting credit for prior learning experience before this can be done?

 No. Once the program has established the policy and procedure, it must be communicated to all prospective and enrolled students.
-When the program is reviewed for accreditation, the program should provide documentation of the process and the results for the ACEND® reviewers to evaluate within the context of the total program and its outcomes.
-Of course, new programs, which plan to use assessment of prior learning, would describe the process and procedures for implementation and communication to prospective students in the self-study report for candidacy for accreditation submitted to ACEND®.
+When the program is reviewed for accreditation, the program should provide documentation of the process and the results for the ACEND® program reviewers to evaluate within the context of the total program and its outcomes.
+New programs, which plan to offer assessment of prior learning, would describe the process and procedures for implementation and communication to prospective students in the self-study report for candidacy for accreditation.

 Does ACEND® put a limit on the number of hours that can be credited towards required didactic courses or supervised practice hours based on the assessment of prior experience?

 No, the ACEND® Standards do not limit the number of hours that can be credited.
-It is up to the program to establish the maximum number of hours for which a student can request credit.
-If credit is granted for a particular student, then the program can adjust the total number of courses or supervised practice hours that the student will need to complete.
-The program's policy and process for assessing achievement of the required knowledge, skills, and competencies should clearly describe these procedures.
+It is up to the program to establish the maximum number of hours for which a student/intern can request credit.
+If credit is granted for a particular student/intern, then the program can adjust the total number of courses or supervised practice hours that the student/intern will need to complete.
+The program's policy and process for assessing achievement of the required knowledge, and competencies should clearly describe these procedures.

-Can a Didactic Program, Coordinated Program, or Dietetic Internship use this process to grant credit for any or all of the Foundation Knowledge, Skills, and Competencies or 450 supervised practice hours completed in an ACEND®-accredited Dietetic Technician Program?
+Can a Didactic Program, Coordinated Program, or Dietetic Internship use this process to grant credit for any or all of the Knowledge Requirements and Competencies or 450 supervised practice hours completed in an ACEND®-accredited Dietetic Technician Program?